-The Company's third country branch in Singapore is also authorised and regulated by the Monetary Authority of Singapore to carry on reinsurance activities in Singapore.
+The Company's Third Country Branch in Singapore is authorised and regulated by the Monetary Authority of Singapore to carry on reinsurance activities in Singapore.

-The Company operates a third country branch in the United Kingdom and is authorised and regulated by the Prudential Regulation Authority and is subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority to carry on reinsurance activities in the UK.
-Details of the extent of the Company's regulation by the Prudential Regulation Authority are available from us on request.
+The Company operates a Third Country Branch in the UK and is authorised and regulated by the Prudential Regulation Authority and is subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority to carry on reinsurance activities in the UK.

-A.1.2 Ownership
+A.1.2 Ownership and control

-RGA International Reinsurance Company dac ("the Company") is a wholly owned subsidiary of RGA Americas Investments LLC (RAIL), a limited liability company organised under the laws of Missouri, United States of America.
-The Company's ultimate parent company is Reinsurance Group of America, Incorporated, whose corporate headquarters is in St. Louis, Missouri and is listed on the New York Stock Exchange (NYSE: RGA).
+RGAI is a wholly owned subsidiary of RGA Americas Investments LLC ("RAIL"), a limited liability company organised under the laws of Missouri, United States of America.
+The Company's ultimate parent company is Reinsurance Group of America, Incorporated, ("RGA Inc.") whose corporate headquarters is in St. Louis, Missouri and is listed on the New York Stock Exchange (NYSE: "RGA").
+RGAI is controlled as part of the corporate group of RGA Inc. and its subsidiaries (the "RGA Group" or "the Group").